jaredpar/jaredpar.github.io/_posts/2008-04-02-have-a-icomparable-of-t-but-need-an-icomparer-of-t.md

 Now back to the original problem, we have a type which implements IComparable(Of T) but don't have an IComparer(Of T) wrapper class.
 Luckily the .Net Framework provides a solution.
 Comparer(Of T).Default.
 It provides a quick IComparer(Of T) wrapper that automatically delegates to IComparable(Of T) if the type defines it.

-Example usage:??
-[Previously](http://blogs.msdn.com/jaredpar/archive/2008/03/31/missing-api-list-of-t-binaryinsert.aspx) we defined a BinaryInsert method for List(Of T).
+Example usage: [Previously]({% post_url 2008-03-31-missing-api-list-of-t-binaryinsert %}) we defined a BinaryInsert method for List(Of T).
 It required an explicit IComparer(Of T) be passed even for simple types like Int32.
 We can fix this by using the Comparer(Of T) class.

 {% highlight vbnet %}